-The ICC Profile field lists the profile that Capture One uses as input profile.
+The ICC Profile field lists the profile that Capture One uses as an input profile.
 It is a profile that reflects the color characteristics of your camera under normal light conditions.
-Each camera for which Capture One supports the raw file format, has its own unique color profile(s) made.
+Each camera for which Capture One supports the raw file format has its own unique color profile(s) made.

 Be aware that all color corrections you make along the way might need revision if you change this input profile later on.
 Therefore, it is so important you set it right from the start.

-For Phase One and Leaf digital backs, as well as some DSLRs, Capture One offers more then one profile right out of the box.
-For example, there are distinct profiles for type of light (daylight, flash, tungsten) or for type of photography (product, portrait).
+For Phase One and Leaf digital backs, as well as some DSLRs, Capture One offers more than one profile right out of the box.
+For example, there are distinct profiles for the type of light (daylight, flash, tungsten) or for the type of photography (product, portrait).

 Sometimes there is a second and improved version of the generic profile, typically called the Generic V2.

-When you click on the profile a drop-down lists opens and you can select a different profile.
+When you click on the ICC Profile, the drop-down list opens and you can select a different profile.
 This list is either short or long.
-See the screenshot above for the short list or Show Recommended mode.
+See the screenshot above for the shorter list or Show Recommended mode.
 The shorter Show Recommended list is easier to work with and shows only the profiles made for the camera.